officialjaipanchal/ColorSenseAI/README.md

 - Benjamin Moore for color inspiration
 - Google Gemini AI for powering the color recommendations
 - React community for the amazing tools and libraries
+- Python community for the excellent async libraries